-A significant figure in the history of intelligence, General Morrison recruited an extraordinarily distinguished board of directors to help procure the museum’s artifacts and put on informative cryptologic programs.
-The board is currently spearheading the capital drive for a greatly expanded, state-of-the-art facility - - The Cyber Center for Education and Innovation and Home of the New National Cryptologic Museum.
+A significant figure in the history of intelligence, General Morrison recruited an extraordinarily distinguished board of directors for the Foundation - to help procure the Museum’s artifacts and provide informative cryptologic programs.

 The Popularity and Visibility of the Museum Grows

-In September 1997, at the initiative of the US Air Force, active and retired, and ably supported by the Foundation, a “National Vigilance Park” was dedicated near the Museum.
+In September 1997, at the initiative of the US Air Force, active and retired, and ably supported by the Foundation, “National Vigilance Park” was dedicated near the Museum.
 Its center-piece is an actual C-130 aircraft, painted and displayed in commemoration of an electronic reconnaissance plane shot down over Soviet Armenia in September 1958, during the Cold War.
 Subsequently, Army and Navy aircraft, representative of their involvements in Cold War reconnaissance operations were added to the Park, expanding the Museum complex, which displays related interpretative displays and material.
 (National Vigilance Park was dismantled in 2017 pending plans for new construction.
 It's future status is unknown at this time.)

 When Lieutenant General Michael V. Hayden, USAF, became NSA director in March 1999, his vision was to use the museum as a public relations asset for the Agency.